MySmartBorrowing

 What is College Net Cost?

-Net cost is the total cost of attendance including required fees, books, supplies, and room & board minus the average amount of federal, state/local government, or institutional grant or scholarship aid.
+Net cost is the total cost of attendance including required fees, books, supplies, and room and board minus the average amount of federal, state and local government, or institutional grant or scholarship aid.

 Do you know about The Hidden Truths of Student Loans?

-• Your college might approve more loan funds than you actually need.
+• Your college might approve more student loan funding than you actually need.
 So, only borrow what is necessary.

-• If you withdraw from college, you still have to pay back your loan.
+• If you withdraw from college, you still must repay your loan.

-• If you can't find a job, you are still responsible for paying back your loan.
+• If you can't find a job, you are still responsible for repaying your loan.

-• The amount you have to pay back can be more than what you originally borrowed because of accrued interest.
+• The amount you must repay can be more than what you originally borrowed because of accrued interest.
 See how interest affects your payments.

 • If you declare bankruptcy, your loans most likely won't "go away."